ragavvenkatesan/Incremental-GAN/README.md

 How to run the code
 -------------------

 There are three different codes in this git one for mnist, cifar10 and svhn datasets, each in its own directory.
+These are the incremental learning experiments.
 Each directory has a
 ``site_.py`` for site Sb and a ``site_2.py`` for Si as mentioned in the paper. ``site_1.py`` will learn both Nb and Gb, each saving its parameters, confusion matrices and some activities in the ``records\site_1`` directory.
 These will be loaded when running the ``site_2.py`` which, should be run next.